railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 tasks based on a function of the following fields: :guilabel:`Sequence`, :guilabel:`Priority`, and :guilabel:`Deadline`.

-Use the :guilabel:`Sequence` field on the second tab, :guilabel:`Extra Info`, to plan a project made up of several tasks.
+Use the :guilabel:`Sequence` field on the second tab, :guilabel:`Other Info`, to plan a project made up of several tasks.
 In the case of an IT project, for example, where development tasks are done in a given order, the first task to do will be sequence number 1, then numbers 2, 3, 4 and so on.
 When you first open the list of project tasks, they are listed in their sequence order.
 You can simply drag and drop tasks to change their sequence.